Universebenzene/benzene-overlay/README.md

 dev-python/asciitree             | 0.3.3         | Pulled in by zarr
 dev-python/bidict                | 0.22.0        | Optional for yt
 dev-python/cmdstanpy             | 1.0.8         | Test dependency for arviz
+dev-python/distributed           | 2022.12.1     | Optional for arviz and spectral-cube
 dev-python/eventlet              | 0.33.2        | Dropped by official portage.
 Required by firefly-viz
 dev-python/f90nml                | 1.4.3         | Optional for yt
 dev-python/fastcache             | 1.1.0         | Optional for yt